jonkensta/ibp-server/docs/zeropi/readme.md

 ├─nvme0n1p2 259:2    0     8G  0 part [SWAP]
 └─nvme0n1p3 259:3    0 457.3G  0 part /

-# create the ext4 filesystem, this will take a minute or so
+# create the ext4 filesystem on sdX1 (not sdX), this will take a minute or so
 % sudo mkfs.ext4 /dev/sdX1
 [sudo] password for root:
 mke2fs 1.46.2 (28-Feb-2021)